Who We Are

 • To create Anishinaabe language resources that support Anishinaabe language learning and revitalization efforts

-• To support Indigenous Youth in developing their language proficiency, building networks and developing leadership skills
+• To support Indigenous Youth in developing their language proficiency and leadership skills

 • To facilitate Anishinaabe language classes that promote immersion-based learning